 The undervoltage lockout (UVLO) circuit monitors the input and bias voltage (V{IN} and V{BIAS} , respectively) to prevent the device from turning on before V{IN} and V{BIAS} rise above the lockout voltage.
 The UVLO circuit also disables the output of the device when V{IN} or V{BIAS} fall below the lockout voltage.
 The UVLO circuit responds quickly to glitches on V{IN} or V{BIAS} and attempts to disable the output of the device if either of these rails collapse.
-As a result of the fast response time of the input supply UVLO circuit, fast slew rate and short duration line transients well below the input supply UVLO falling threshold can cause momentary glitches during the edges of the transient; see the Application and Implementation section for more details.
+As a result of the fast response time of the input supply UVLO circuit, fast and short line transients well below the input supply UVLO falling threshold can cause momentary glitches when asserted or when recovered from the transient.
+See the Application and Implementation section for more details.